dreamalligator/asterisms/readme.md

 069.2500   0.0000
 ```

-The end goal will complete the night sky similar to the current designations.
+The end goal will complete the night sky similar to the current designations for different night skies throughout history.

 ![sky](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d4/Constellations_ecliptic_equirectangular_plot.svg/512px-Constellations_ecliptic_equirectangular_plot.svg.png 'Constellations ecliptic equirectangular plot')

 [Detailed view here](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d4/Constellations_ecliptic_equirectangular_plot.svg/1000px-Constellations_ecliptic_equirectangular_plot.svg.png).

 #Eons
 When I say eons, maybe I should tone it down to less than a million, but I'd like to think that the first hominids looked at the night sky in the early Miocene, 22 million years ago.
 If not, then at least by the end of the epoch 5 million years ago when apes were diversified enough to distinctly call some pre-human.
 It was recently found that [dung beetles watch the sky](http://www.sciencedirect.com/science/article/pii/S0960982212015072), so why not?